Bureau International des Containers (BIC):

 Once a case occurs that the right to any code registered or reserved in the name of the applicant is discussed or disputed in any way, the applicant shall submit to BIC complete information regarding this case.
-If the dispute concerns a reserved code, NRO and BIC may withhold the final registration until the dispute is settled.
+If the dispute concerns a reserved code, BIC may withhold the final registration until the dispute is settled.
 Reservation shall remain valid subject to the stipulated conditions.

 Where such a dispute cannot be settled by agreement, it shall be referred to and decided in arbitration under the Rules of Conciliation and Arbitration of the International Chamber of Commerce by one judge, and the applicant shall agree to accept and comply with this decision.